stavrosdro/rxjs-operators/README.md

 This article's purpose is to provide the basic information to a beginner to use the most common RxJS operators and hopefully be the spark of embracing reactive programming in the future.
 The article's target is to provide not only real-world use cases for switchMap, mergeMap, exhaustMap, concatMap, but also a small project as a starting point.

 During my journey on these operators, I hated the examples that look simple and easy but not reveal the operator's true purpose and potential.
-I will try my best to provide use-cases that are understandable, reproduceable in your applications and getting the basics right.
+I will try my best to provide use-cases that are understandable, reproduceable in your applications and help you get the basics right.

 ## Project Info & Structure

 Today's project is an Admin Tool that manages employees' access into a company's shared folder.
-Let's welcome an all-time-classic paginated table with a small checkbox on the right so we are able to turn the employee's status 'Active' or 'Inactive'.
-We are also able to export a file with the employees and import a file with new employees.
+Let's welcome an all-time-classic paginated table with a small checkbox on the right so we are able to set the employee's status 'Active' or 'Inactive'.
+We are also able to export a file with the existing employees and import a file with new employees.

 We have a smart component that hosts the table of the company's employees.
 Specific users' actions trigger events from the smart component and fire some HTTP calls towards an API (in-memory-web-api in our specific case).
 Of course, anyone can invoke an API when the user is selecting another page or clicks a button and populate the view with the response but now it's time to face some challenges.